Nikos22/Beris_et_al_2019/README.md

-figuresScript.r recreates all analyses and figures
+figuresScript_resubm.r recreates all analyses and figures from the Beris et al. paper